syncfusion-content/maui-docs/MAUI/DataGrid/overview.md

 * **Exporting** - Support to export the data to Excel and PDF.

-* **Unbound column** - The data grid allows adding additional columns that are not bound with data objects from the underlying data source.
+* **Unbound column** - It allows adding additional columns that are not bound with data objects from the underlying data source.

 * **Unbound Row** - It allows adding rows at the top and bottom of the DataGrid which are not bound with data objects from the underlying data source.